ethereum/consensus-specs/specs/altair/p2p-interface.md

 The specification around the creation, validation, and dissemination of messages has not changed from the Phase 0 document.

-The derivation of the `message-id` has changed starting with Altair to incorporate the message topic along with the message data.
+The derivation of the `message-id` has changed starting with Altair to incorporate the message `topic` along with the message `data`.
+These are fields of the `Message` Protobuf, and interpreted as empty byte strings if missing.
 The `message-id` MUST be the following 20 byte value computed from the message:
 * If `message.data` has a valid snappy decompression, set `message-id` to the first 20 bytes of the `SHA256` hash of the concatenation of `MESSAGE_DOMAIN_VALID_SNAPPY` with the snappy decompressed message data and the topic name,